paulshorey/minesweeper/README.md

 # Minesweeper

-This game was originally used to teach people how to use the computer mouse (which was a recent invention).
+This game was originally used to teach people how to use the computer mouse (which was then a new invention).

 Now, it's still challenging in the original way - when using the laptop trackpad - I meant to "two-finger tap" ("right click"), but I accidentally did a "one-finger tap" ("left click").
 Oops!
 Exploded!